 Conditions with similar signs and symptoms from Orphanet

-Differential diagnoses include preaxial polydactyly type 4, the GCPS contiguous gene syndrome, acrocallosal syndrome, Gorlin syndrome, Carpenter syndrome, and Teebi syndrome (see these terms).
+Differential diagnoses include preaxial polydactyly type 4, the GCPS contiguous gene syndrome, acrocallosal syndrome, Gorlin syndrome, Carpenter syndrome, and Teebi syndrome.
 The disorder is allelic to Pallister-Hall syndrome and one form of the acrocallosal syndrome.

 Visit the Orphanet disease page for more information.